Parralogic/bouncer2.4_5GHz/READme.txt

 the two WiFi adapter with packet injection to One being able to access the 5GHz band. run sudo ./bouncer2.4_5GHz.sh in terminal to get started!

 UPDATE!
+11/24/2020
+Try it out!
+NOTE!
+The script is for a basic HOME setup router!
+Most Likely your ROUTER GATEWAY in a home setup will be 192.168.0.1 or 192.168.1.1 thats as basic as its going to get.

+UPDATE!
 11/15/2020
 NEW VERIFY file, it is a copy of bouncer2.4_5GHz.sh, do not remove! it will be used to check if the script has been tampered with;